 Visible Blue Moons

-When I was in college, my astronomy professor did a very simple, but super nifty little demonstration to show how light is scattered by particles, which in turn — this bending of the waves of light — affects how we perceive color.
+When I was in college, my astronomy professor performed a very simple, nifty little demonstration to show how light is scattered by particles, which in turn — this bending of the waves of light — affects how we perceive color.
 Placing a beaker filled with a solution of water and powdered milk on the overhead projector, he flipped on the light and the pale white solution in the beaker immediately glowed a luminous, sky blue.
 At the same time, projected on the overhead screen, appeared a perfect circle of yellow-orange — a crowd-pleasing demonstration that showed how particles scatter light, which in turn results in how and why we see color.

 Which explains why the Moon actually did turn blue in 1883, when the Indonesian volcano, Mt.
 Krakatoa exploded.
 Its dust turned sunsets green and the Moon blue all around the world for the better part of two years.
 Here's an interesting description excerpted from a Discovery Channel episode on Krakatoa: